 - Martin Cross

-You may have seen Doug's popular YouTube videos at Doug's Secular Dharma.
+You may have seen Doug's popular YouTube videos at Doug's Dharma.
 He is a contributor to the Journal of the Oxford Centre for Buddhist Studies and the Oxford Handbook of Buddhist Ethics.
 He holds a PhD in philosophy from the University of Wisconsin-Madison and has many years of practice in the Zen and Insight traditions.
 As well as being the Founder and Director of the Online Dharma Institute, he is also Study Director at the Secular Buddhist Association.

 PreviewLecture 1: Introduction to the Course (11:11)